AWSGoPokes/aws-iot/README.md

 The motivation to help rural people led us to SmartJacket, an innovative mobile app that combines the power of mobile app, cloud computing, and wireless sensors to benefits rural residents and healthcare providers.
 Our solution includes four pillars: Smart Jacket (for rural residents to wear), Amazon AWS Cloud (to store all health data safely), Predictive Model (to predict diseases from data), and Mobile App.
 All are described in detail as follows:
 * 1. Smart Jacket: in the laboratory, we already built the Smart Jacket attached with Electrocardiogram (ECG) sensors to assess the electrical and muscular functions of the heart.
 The ECG has grown to be one of the most commonly used medical tests in modern medicine.
-* 2. Amazon Cloud: ECG sensors will send data wirelessly (via Bluetooth Low Energy or BLE) to an Arduino board.
-This board will synchronize data to Amazon Cloud (AWS) via MQTT protocol periodically.
+* 2. Amazon Cloud: ECG sensors will send data wirelessly (via Bluetooth Low Energy or BLE) to SmartJacket mobile app.
+The mobile app will synchronize data to Amazon Cloud (AWS) via MQTT protocol periodically.
 * 3. Models: on Cloud, we will build predictive models to make the most out of existing health data (e.g. the model can early predict when a resident is in sick and alert them).
 The model will be smarter over time when more data are available to learn.
 * 4. Mobile App: Rural residents/doctors can use Mobile App to see in real-time all the visualized health data.
 More important, the app can be used to set up a remote diagnosis/test (thanks to Smart Jacket, voice call and/or video call), which is impossible before our app.
 The predictive models can also alert early both residents and doctors about diseases.